Go Girl is a trading name of Sabre Insurance Company Limited.

 - The right to erasure

-In certain circumstances, you have the right to ask us to erase your personal information, for example where the personal information we collected is no longer necessary for the original purpose or where you withdraw your consent.
+In certain circumstances, you have the right to ask us to erase your personal information, for example where the personal information we collected is no longer necessary for the original purpose.
 However this will need to be balanced against other factors, for example according to the type of information we hold about you and why we have collected it, there may be some legal and regulatory obligations which mean we cannot comply with your request.

 - The right to restriction of processing